ncpenke/py_ib_tws_server/README.md

 Classes are generated in the `ib_tws_server/gen` directory as part of the build.

 The following classes are generated:
-- Response Classes:
+- Callback Classes:
-    - A response class is generated for every request that has one or more callbacks.
+    - A top-level class is generated for every request that has one or more callbacks.
-    - The fields across all the callbacks for a request are merged into a single class with the name `{RequestName}Response`.
+    - For callbacks for queries the response class has the name `{RequestName}Response`
-    - For subscriptions, the fields across all the streaming callbacks are merged into a single class with the name `{RequestName}Stream`.
+    - For callbacks for subscriptions, the generated class has the name `{RequestName}Update`
-    - All classes have an error code, and an error string to relay errors sent by TWS.
+    - All top-level classes also have an error code, and an error string to relay errors sent by TWS.
+    - The top-level classes have member fields for each of the callbacks.
+    - Additional classes are generated that encapsulate the parameters for each of the callbacks
 - `IBAsyncioClient`: Subclasses `ibapi.wrapper.EWrapper` and `ibapi.client.EClient` to implement the callbacks expected by the TWS API and wrap around the TWS API with asyncio semantics.
     - All request methods are asynchronous and declared using `async`
     - Query methods that have a single item response return a `{RequestName}Response`.